cluesurf/.github/SUPPORT.md

 # Get Support Fast

-To get support fast, just email your question to base@text.surf.
+To get support fast, just email your question to base@term.surf.